-The first has no arms.
-The second no legs, and the third has no body, just a head.
+The first person had no arms, the second person had no legs and the third person had no body, just a head.

-Ten lengths later and the person who has no legs finishes first.
+Ten lengths later and the person who had no legs finished the race in first place.

-They can still see bubbles coming from the bottom of the pool, and so decide they had better dive down to rescue the one with just a head.
+The judged could still see bubbles coming from the bottom of the pool and so they decided they had better dive down to rescue the one with just a head.

-So, they pick up the head, swim back up to the surface and place it at the side of the pool, where-upon the head starts coughing and spluttering.
+They picked up the head, swam back up to the surface and placed it at the side of the pool, where the head started coughing and spluttering.

-Eventually the head catches it’s breath and shouts: “Three long years I’ve spent learning to swim with my ears.
+Eventually the head caught it’s breath and shouted, “Three long years I’ve spent learning to swim with my ears.
 Three long years!
 Then what do you know!
-Two minutes before the whistle, some wise guy puts a swimming cap on me!”
+Two minutes before the whistle goes, some wise guy puts a swimming cap on me!”